BakerJr1904/NameEmailManipulationNotebook/README.md

 Finding the length of each column.<br/>
 Finding the shortest string in each column with min and lambda.<br/>
 changing the values in the database to length of the string.<br/>
-Manipulation of the dataFrame in cool ways.<br/>
+Manipulation of the dataFrame in cool ways, and making other databases.<br/>